Determinator: Comic Books

 Sonic: Change reality any way you like, Robotnik!
 Whatever you do I'll still fight you, and somehow I'll win!
 Because no matter how ridiculous the situation, I'll never give up, Robotnik!
 I'll never give up!

-In one story, Sonic fights a robot that can predict his every move and counteract it.
+- In one story, Sonic fights a robot that can predict his every move and counteract it.
 So Sonic gives up.
 Since the robot was programmed to believe that this circumstance would never happen, it malfunctions and blows up, which is exactly what Sonic intended.

-In My Little Pony Micro Series Issue #2 Rainbow's refusal to give up is specifically mentioned by a pony reporter at the end of the comic.
+- In My Little Pony Micro Series Issue #2 Rainbow's refusal to give up is specifically mentioned by a pony reporter at the end of the comic.

-Amanda Waller of DC Comics, the director of Project Cadmus and the leader of the Suicide Squad.
+- Amanda Waller of DC Comics, the director of Project Cadmus and the leader of the Suicide Squad.
 Had the tenacity to pick up a handgun and shoot DARKSEID.

-Huntress, the Helena Bertinelli version, is made of this trope.
+- Huntress, the Helena Bertinelli version, is made of this trope.
 At one point, the Joker shot her three times in the stomach at point blank range, and she kept coming.
 Another time, she fought Lady Shiva in hand-to-hand combat, threw her own blood in Shiva's face to blind her, and managed to knock Shiva down.
 Shiva dubbed her the Iron Owl for this.

-Wonder Woman definitely counts.
+- Wonder Woman definitely counts.
 Batman's plan to neutralize her during JLA: Tower of Babel was basically to trick her into believing that she was fighting an opponent equally as powerful as she was.
 Because she'd never give up a fight, she'd eventually drop dead from exhaustion.
 On a more general note, Wonder Woman possesses an incredible amount of durability and her Amazonian training gives her an immense pain tolerance.
 Make of that what you will.

-Perhaps the only real power Kick-Ass possesses is the fact that he never, ever gives up.
+- Perhaps the only real power Kick-Ass possesses is the fact that he never, ever gives up.
 Even when he gets strapped to a chair and gets his testicles electrocuted for half an hour, his plan for getting out of it is to get the mobsters to punch him until the chair breaks.
 Then he gets right back up and tells them to bring it.
 They do, but luckily Hit Girl returns just in time to eviscerate them all.
-Which is either pretty solid deconstruction or straightforward Bad Ass.
-The fact he keeps at the whole superhero thing even when he knows full well that the world's not worth saving is supposed to be a gut-wrenching demonstration of the kind of depths of despair and nihilism he's fallen to, but it reads more like a very well written Moment of Bad Ass.
+Which is either pretty solid deconstruction or straightforward Badass.
+The fact he keeps at the whole superhero thing even when he knows full well that the world's not worth saving is supposed to be a gut-wrenching demonstration of the kind of depths of despair and nihilism he's fallen to, but it reads more like a very well written Moment of Badass.

-Odin: No. Not that one.
+Freya: He will come to his senses in time.Odin: No. Not that one.
 He'll not go quietly into any box you build for him.